unitedastronomer/E1-572G-Hackintosh/README.md

 ### What's not working?

-- AirDrop, and other Airport related features.
+- AirDrop, and other Airport related features
 	- If you need those features, replace with **BCM94360HMB**, and stay on Big Sur — however, most airport features do not work on this card starting Monterey.
 		- This machine uses mPCIe slot for the WiFi Card
 - Playing DRM content